 In her November 14, 2015, Psychology Today article Amy Morin echoed MacDonald’s research and remarked: “the biggest misconception about happiness is that the path to achieving involves avoiding pain.
 But pain is a necessary part of happiness.”
 This necessary pain is synonymous with what best-selling Japanese author Haruki Murakami labeled ‘the storm.”
 Murakami wrote “The storm isn’t something that blew in from far away, something that has nothing to do with you.
 This storm is you.
 Something inside of you.
 So. all you can do is give in to it, step right inside the storm and once the storm is over, you won’t remember how you made it through, how you managed to survive.
 You won’t even be sure whether the storm is really over.
 But one thing is certain.
 When you come out of the storm, you won’t be the same person who walked in.
 That’s what this storm’s all about.”

 As Briggs wrote: “We sometimes see the storm in the distance and believe that the difficulty of going through it is not worth it; we believe that our canoe cannot make it through the storm, so we never even try to.
 Some begin the journey then turn around when the canoe starts swaying a bit.
 Oftentimes we get into a storm and begin to question if the journey is even worth it; we stop believing the island on the other side exists.
 Some even get as far as the midst of the storm and turn around they have almost passed it - along the way it is easy to stop believing that the island truly exists.
 Only a few people fight for it and truly believe that it exists, as such, they never stop moving towards it until they eventually make it.”

 Do you see the storm in the distance and believe it is too difficult to even start?

-Do you being the journey to the storm but turn around when it gets too challenging?
+Do you begin the journey to the storm but turn around when it gets too challenging?